SAPCo Sort: Optimizing Degree-Ordering for Power-Law Graphs – ISPASS’22 (Poster)

 While counting sort has a better complexity than comparison-based sorting algorithms, its parallelization suffers from high performance overhead and/or has a memory complexity that depends on the numbers of threads and elements.

-In this paper, we explore the optimization of parallel counting sort for degree-ordering of real-world graphs with power-law degree distribution and we introduce the Structure-Aware Parallel Counting (SAPCo) Sort algorithm that leverages the skewed degree distribution to accelerate sorting.
+In this paper, we explore the optimization of parallel counting sort for degree-ordering of real-world graphs with skewed degree distribution and we introduce the Structure-Aware Parallel Counting (SAPCo) Sort algorithm that leverages the skewed degree distribution to accelerate sorting.

 The evaluation for graphs of up to 3.6 billion vertices shows that SAPCo sort is, on average, 1.7-33.5 times faster than state-of-the-art sorting algorithms such as counting sort, radix sort, and sample sort.